top of page

 Speakers include:

-• Mr David Campanale (Visiting Fellow, Danube Institute).
+• Mr David Campanale (Visiting Fellow, Danube Institute)

-• Mr Rod Dreher (columnist for The Free Press; Visiting Fellow, Danube Institute).
+• Mr Rod Dreher (columnist for The Free Press; Visiting Fellow, Danube Institute)

-• The Rt Hon the Lord Glasman (House of Lords).
+• The Lord Glasman (House of Lords)

-• Ms Mary Harrington (author, columnist for Unherd).
+• Ms Mary Harrington (author, columnist for Unherd)

-• Mr Zsolt Nemeth (Member of the National Assembly, Hungary).
+• Mr Zsolt Nemeth (Member of the National Assembly, Hungary)

 • Mr John O'Sullivan (President and Founder, Danube Institute)